Sexually Transmitted Diseases (STD's)

 Some people have been robbed at a bar.
 Some people have died in bars.

 This happens to a small fraction of farangs who live in Thailand for a long time, but it does happen.

 Taxi drivers have also been known to do the same thing.
 They give you a sweet or popcorn or something.
 Don't accept food from taxi drivers.
 Women have gotten raped and men robbed.

 (According to one source, many years ago an entire tour bus on a long distance trip was robbed when the driver and ticket taker conspired and served drinks late at night.
 This is an exceptionally rare kind of event, but this is what I heard from a longtime expat here.)

-> Health > Sexually Transmitted Diseases
+> Family, Health and WellBeing > Sexually Transmitted Diseases

 Additional, children pages of this current parent page:

 Sexually Transmitted Diseases :